regimazone/orgmastra/examples/basics/scorers/textual-difference/README.md

-# Textual Difference Metric Example
+# Textual Difference Scorer Example

-This example demonstrates how to use Mastra's Textual Difference metric to evaluate the similarity between text strings by analyzing sequence differences and changes.
+This example demonstrates how to use Mastra's Textual Difference Scorer to evaluate the similarity between input and output text strings by analyzing sequence differences and changes.

 ## Prerequisites